-Classic sticky toffee cake in bundt cake form.
-Serve with a delicious, homemade toffee sauce.
+Classic sticky toffee bundt cake, served with a delicious, homemade toffee sauce.
 Keeps fresh for days, so great for making ahead.

 Why you’ll love this sticky toffee cake

 Whenever I want an easy, delicious and slightly indulgent dessert, this is the cake I turn to.
 This Sticky Toffee Bundt cake brings classic sticky toffee cake to your bundt pan.
 It mixes and bakes up easily and is make-ahead friendly.

 Of course, the real magic happens when it’s served warm with a delicious toffee sauce poured over the top.
 It’s the ultimate comfort food dessert.